zeroc-ice/ice-demos/java/Android/README.md

 SDK build tools.
 We tested with the following components:

 - Android Studio 3.0 preview
-- Android SDK 25
+- Android SDK 24
 - Android Build Tools 26.0.0

+Android Studio 3.0 is required for its Java 8 support.
+Ice for Java cannot be used with Android Studio 2.x.

 Ice for Java requires at minimum API level 24:

 - Android Nougat 7.0 (API24)

-If you want to target a different version of the Android API level, edit `gradle.properties`.
+If you want to target a different version of the Android API level, edit the project settings in Android Studio.

+### Slice-to-Java Compiler

+The easiest way to obtain the Slice-to-Java compiler is to install a [binary Ice distribution][1] for your platform.
+The build assumes the distribution is installed in a standard location.
+If you've installed it elsewhere, or you want to use a source build instead, edit `gradle.properties` and set `iceHome` to the location of your Ice installation.

-### Ice Development Kit
+### Ice JAR Files

-An Ice Development Kit is also required.
-Specifically, this project needs the Ice JAR files along with the Slice to Java translator.
-The Gradle build system will automatically search for your Ice Development Kit in the default installation directories used by our [binary distributions][1].
-If you've installed Ice into a non-standard directory, or you're using a repository build, edit `gradle.properties` and set the following variable:

-    iceHome=<path to your Ice installation>

-This path name must only use forward slashes, even on Windows.
+The build automatically downloads the Ice JAR files from Maven Central.
+If you want to use Ice JAR files from a local installation, such as a source build, edit `gradle.properties` and set `iceHome` to the location of your Ice installation.

 ## Building the Project

-Follow these steps to import the project into Android Studio:
+Follow these steps to open the project in Android Studio:

 1. Start Android Studio
-2. Select Open Project
+2. Select "Open an existing Android Studio project"
-3. Navigate to the "Android" subdirectory
+3. Navigate to and select the "Android" subdirectory
-4. If presented with an "Import Project from Gradle" dialog, select "Use default gradle wrapper" and press OK
+4. Click OK and wait for the project to open and build
 5. Select one of the subprojects from the drop down menu

 [1]: https://zeroc.com/download.html